When is the best time to visit?

 Budapest insider information

 - Hungarian cuisine might not be the first thing to come to mind when you’re thinking of fine dining, but the ever-popular goulash is a local dish worth trying.
-Goulash is, contrary to popular belief, a thick soup rather than a stew, and is a warming and heartening meal to eat on cold winter evenings.
+Goulash is, contrary to popular belief, a thick soup rather than a stew, and is a warming and heartening meal on cold winter evenings.

 - A city on the banks of the Danube, Budapest has many spectacular bridges.
 For a view of many of them, take a walk up Gellert hill.
 From the highest point, the Citadella, you can see stunning views of the Danube stretching out in both directions.